4K Monitor – Do Web Developer Really Need it for Better Working Experience?

 The difference between 2k and 4k screens

-This article is really about the use of 4k monitor for web developers.
+This article is really about the use of a 4k monitor for web developers.
 But in order to understand the ups of 4k completely, we also need to know a bit about 2k monitors.
-A 2k is screen is typically the one with the resolution of 2048 x 1080.
+A 2k is screen is typically the one with a resolution of 2048 x 1080.

 It is a horizontal resolution of nearly 2,000 pixels on a screen.
 4k more commonly refers to the high definition quality of resolution 3840 x 2160 pixels.
 There is also an alternate one with 4096 x 2160 pixels.
 But the former is more common.
 The main difference is the number of pixels between the two which determine their resolution.
 4k resolution has 4 times the pixels as 1080p or twice the line resolution as 1080p.
 Whereby 1080p we mean 1920x 1080 pixels.

 For those of you who are wondering pixel just means a small illuminated area on a screen.
 The fact that 4k has a higher resolution means that the number of illuminated areas will be more.
 This does have two important facts to it.
 One, as the illuminated areas are more in number, the picture will have fewer non-lit spaces for 4k as compared to 2k.

 You might be interested: 4K vs 8K TV – Which One Should You Choose?

 This is what we perceive as image quality.
 As the image quality increases or the number of non-lit areas decreases our eyes have to do less work to pick up the complete image.
 Thus, the strain on our eyes decreases.
 The second thing is that as the resolution increases, we can increase the size of the screen.
 Of course, as the area of the screen increases the picture quality will decrease irrespective of the resolution.
 But still, higher resolutions give better results on bigger screens.
 And reading a bigger alphabet gives less strain to our eyes, so these are better for a programmer.

 Advantages of using 4k monitor for web developers